 Remote onboarding requires a little more effort than in person but not much, and it’s totally achievable.
-In this article, our Entrepreneur-in-Residence, Glenn Elliott shares five free, low effort ideas you can use to help make your newbie’s joiner experience a positive one.
+In this article, Glenn Elliott shares five free, low-effort ideas you can use to help make your newbie’s joiner experience a positive one.

 I hear it from everywhere – remotely onboarding new joiners is tough, and it’s just not as easy as it was when we were all in the office.
 I agree.
 It is tough.
 Working from home has a tonne of benefits, but it isn’t perfect for everyone, and it isn’t perfect for all situations.
 It’s much easier to feel isolated and alone at home, and that’s much more likely to happen at the start of a new job when you haven’t made friends or relationships yet.